vation-ca/protos/RFI_Answer.md

 Deep understanding of web conventions and human behaviour through years of research directly with users for Government and in academic settings.
 This includes following ethical research standards.

-Am deeply concerned about the trend towards online consultations that do not take online human behaviour into account.
+I am deeply concerned about the trend towards online consultations that do not take online human behaviour into account.
 For example, the Climate Change consultation was particularly challenging.
-There were issues that should have been considered during the design of the consultation and should possibly have halted and redirected that process.
-These issues, signal the need for investing in research to examine potential solutions and impacts:
+There were issues that should have been considered during the design of the consultation and could possibly have halted and redirected that process.
+These issues signal the need for investing in research to examine potential solutions and impacts.

-* In [Climate consultation swamped by trolls](https://capitalnews.ca/climate-consultation-swamped-by-internet-trolls/) analysis of the 13,742 posts revealed that 20% were made by just one person -and overall nearly half were made by only 10 commenters.
+..In [Climate consultation swamped by trolls](https://capitalnews.ca/climate-consultation-swamped-by-internet-trolls/) analysis of the 13,742 posts revealed that 20% were made by just one person -and overall nearly half were made by only 10 commenters.
 5 of those top commenters were skeptical of the need for climate action, and posted frequently enough (up to 4 times per day) that their comments were usually visible to anyone joining the consultation that day.
 This risked contaminating all of the results through two mechanisms:

-..1.[The Illusory Truth Effect](https://en.wikipedia.org/wiki/Illusory_truth_effect) is the tendency to believe information to be correct after repeated exposure.
+...1.[The Illusory Truth Effect](https://en.wikipedia.org/wiki/Illusory_truth_effect) is the tendency to believe information to be correct after repeated exposure.
 People participating in the consultation could be repeatedly exposed to skeptical views on climate change which put them at risk of accepting those views.

-..2.The presence of trolls can inhibit online participation by .
+...2.The presence of trolls can inhibit online participation by .
 Trolls insult, harrass and generally thrive on condemnation - and anonymity is a key enabler.
 People may avoid contributing when they see trolls in the consultation space.
 In [The Future of Free Speech, Trolls, Anonymity and Fake News Online](http://www.pewinternet.org/2017/03/29/the-future-of-free-speech-trolls-anonymity-and-fake-news-online/), 39% of respondents "expect the online future will be more shaped by negative activities".

 > * What is the problem that your methods address?
 In what context do your proposed method(s) work best?